 The local communities and general public believe Nike fish as a single species.
-Several morphological and molecular characters-based studies were then conducted to prove their truth.
-Usman (2016) reported that Gorontalo Nike fish has been identified as Awaous melanocephalus.
-Furthermore, Olii et al. (2019) reported that Nike fish in the waters of Gorontalo Bay are Sicyopterus longifilis.
-Meanwhile, Nurjirana, Haris, et al. (2019) reported the fish is composed of species in the Gobiidae family and Eleotridae family based on its morphological characters.
-Sahami et al. (2019a), in his recent study reported that the composers of Nike fish cluster in Gorontalo Bay consist of four species (i.e. S. pugnans, S. cynocephalus, Bunaka gyrinoides, and Belobranchus segura).
-These studies show that Nike is amphidromous Gobi assemblages with a high diversity of species and it is possible that there are species that are not yet identified and reported to date.

-The high diversity of Nike fish is also supported by the high diversity of similar fish assemblages in other aquatic areas as reported by Nurjirana, Burhanuddin, et al. (2019) in a research related to Penja fish in West Sulawesi consisting of six genera and nine species (i.e. Sicyopterus lagocephalus, Sicyopterus longifilis, Stiphodon semoni, Stiphodon atropurpureus,
+Usman (2016) reported that Gorontalo Nike fish has been identified as Awaous melanocephalus Bleeker 1849.
+Furthermore, Olii et al. (2019) reported that Nike fish is Sicyopterus longifilis de Beaufort 1912.
+Several studies were then conducted to investigate reality.
+Sahami et al. (2019b), in her recent study, reported that the composers of Nike fish assemblages in Gorontalo Bay consist of four species (i.e. Sicyopterus pugnans Ogilvie-Grant 1884, Sicyopterus cynocephalus Valenciennes 1837, Bunaka gyrinoides Bleeker 1853, and Belobranchus segura Keith, Hadiaty and Lord 2012).
+Meanwhile, Nurjirana et al. (2019b) also found similar findings that Nike fish is composed of species in the Gobiidae and Eleotridae family.
+However, limited studies reported the diversity of similar fish assemblages in other aquatic areas.
+Nurjirana et al. (2019a) reported Penja fish in West Sulawesi consisting of six genera and nine species (i.e. Sicyopterus lagocephalus Pallas 1770, Sicyopterus longifilis, Stiphodon semoni Weber 1895, Stiphodon atropurpureus Herre 1927, Sicyopus zosterophorum Bleeker 1856, Smilosicyopus leprurus Sakai and Nakamura 1979, Schismatogobius sp., Eleotris fusca Forster 1801, and Eleotris sp.).
+Furthemore, Pangemanan et al. (2020) reported Nike fish in Tondano Lake to consist of six different melanophore patterns that belong to the same species Ophioleotris aporos.

-Sicyopus zosterophorum, Smillosicyopus leprurus, Schismatogobius sp., Eleotris fusca, and Eleotris sp.).
-Furthermore, Thomas et al. (2013) reported Dulong fish in Verde Island, Philippines, consisting of several species included in three families; Clupeidae, Gobiidae, and Scombridae (i.e. Herklotsichthys quadrimaculatus, Sardinella gibbosa, Sardinella lemuru, Spratelloides delicatulus, Sicyopterus pugnans, Sicyopterus lagocerastal, and Sicyopterus lagocer brachyosoma).

-The popularity of Nike fish, which is much favored by the community and its high economic value, has a significant impact on the high fishing.
-It is feared that rapid environmental changes and uncontrolled capture will reduce diversity if no rapid and appropriate management is carried out.
-The management can only be performed if this is supported by the availability of accurate and current scientific information.
-Therefore, it is necessary to explore the diversity of Nike fish composers which can be a reference information for main exploration and their distribution in nature.
-Accordingly, the mapping of distribution areas, as well as appropriate conservation actions and sustainable management can be carried out.
-The purpose of this study is to identify the species composers of Nike fish assemblages in Gorontalo Bay comprehensively based on morphometric and molecular characters and to find out their molecular phylogenetics.
+The popularity of Nike fish, which is much favored by the community and its high economic value, has a significant impact on the high level of fishing.
+However, scientific studies on these fish in bioecological, fishing, and economic are still limited.
+It is feared that limited information and uncontrolled fishing will reduce diversity if no rapid and appropriate management is carried out.
+As an initial step, research related to the morphometric and molecular variations of the species that make up the Nike fish assemblage is critical to finding out the bioecological information of species.
+This particular information can be used as a basis for its sustainable management.
+Generally, research on the morphometric and molecular of Nike fish in Gorontalo has never been conducted.
+The morphometric and molecular data of the composers of Nike fish are crucial to validate the taxonomic status.
+These data are often combined to overcome the limitations of the morphological identification which heavily influenced by the environment (Firawati et al. 2017; Habibie et al. 2018).
+Because the determination of juvenile gobies down to the species level based on morphological characters is difficult to be carried out (Yokoo et al. 2011), Also, melanophores can be found in newly hatched gobies larvae (Yamasaki et al. 2011), Hence this study using a grouping strategy based on the similarity of the melanophore patterns.
+This study aims to identify the species composers of Nike fish assemblages in Gorontalo Bay based on morphometric and molecular characters.

-MATERIALS AND METHOD
+MATERIALS AND METHODS